VenturaNotes/Knowledge/- Topics/eye.md

 		- superior oblique
 		- superior rectus
 		- pulley of the superior oblique
-- Light enters the eye through the cornea, which refracts the light through the aqueous humour onto the lens.
-By adjustment of the shape of the lens (see ACCOMMODATION) light is focused through the vitreous humour onto the retina.
+- Light enters the eye through the cornea, which refracts the light through the aqueous humor onto the lens.
+By adjustment of the shape of the lens (see ACCOMMODATION) light is focused through the vitreous humor onto the retina.
 In the retina light-sensitive cells (see CONE; ROD) send nerve impulses to the brain via the optic nerve.
 The arrangement of the two eyes at the front of the head provides binocular vision.
 Each eye is contained in an orbit, and movement of the eye within the orbit is controlled by extrinsic eye muscles (see illustration).
 - ![[Screenshot 2025-08-18 at 6.34.28 PM.png]]
 	- The eye (sagittal section)
 	- Parts
 		- ciliary body
 		- suspensory ligament
 		- cornea
-		- aqueous humour
+		- aqueous humor
 		- lens
 		- iris
 		- eyelash